 Edenpixel brings you the hottest modern gadgets.
 Technology surrounds us and we cannot live without it.
 New gizmos are invented all the time and the most trivial of devices are smart, with an electronic chip for a ‘brain’.

-Gadgets are getting more sophisticated and demand is high.
-So the challenge is, be better but smaller.
+Gadgets are getting more sophisticated and the demand is high.
+So the challenge is, make better but smaller.

-Every two years, processing power doubles.
-So in two years, an electronic device will have a double performance.
+The processing power of electronic devices doubles every two years.
+So in two years, the device will have a double performance.

 Some companies have introduced the ipad to it’s cockpit, operated by pilots to carry out numerous performance calculations including the configuration of the aircraft’s take-off.

 Also, Virgin has unveiled a full-scale model of it’s Galactic Spaceship 2 where the price for a ticket to space will cost $ 175,000.

 By late 2018, Space X intends to launch a moon flight trip at a cost of a whopping $70 million.

 Plans have been proposed for using a space station as a hotel.